 - Indirect ownership, which provides ownership of a third-party entity by your IRA or other retirement account.

 The precious metals market has evolved over time, and interested investors now have several ways to invest.

 - Broker or dealer: If you choose to work with a broker or dealer directly to buy and sell metals, you must initiate the relationship with a broker or dealer, coordinate the process of acquiring the precious metals and have them delivered to the IRA-approved depository of your choice.
 Your Kingdom Trust account owns the metals directly.
 Be sure to understand the broker or dealer’s specific processes to avoid any transaction issues or delays.

 - IRA-owned single-member LLC: To invest in precious metals indirectly via an IRA-owned single-member LLC, you must have a legal team create an LLC.
 The LLC may then purchase the metals via any of the methods discussed on this page.
 Instead of your Kingdom Trust account, the LLC would have titled ownership of the physical metals.
 Note that assets held indirectly by an LLC inside a retirement account must still follow the rules and requirements as those held directly by the account.

 - Exchange-traded fund: You may also utilize an exchange-traded fund (ETF) for an indirect precious metals investment.
 Your Kingdom Trust account would own metals ETF shares.
 The account would not be assigned titled ownership of the physical metals within the ETF.

-For more information on the Kingdom Trust process, depositories and your responsibilities as an account holder, please see our Precious Metals Resource Guide.
+For more information on the Kingdom Trust process, depositories and your responsibilities as an account holder, please live chat with a team member.

 * In Ontario the Canadian government imposes a 13% Goods and Service Tax/Harmonized Sales Tax (GST/HST) on products entering Canada that do not meet a minimum purity requirement.
 Please check with your broker to ensure that your purchase meets those requirements.